 \subsection{Ablation Study}

-To evaluate the contribution of each component within the SVRepair framework, we conducted a systematic ablation study across the three benchmarks.
-Our analysis focuses on four incremental configurations. \textbf{V1 (Baseline)}: Unimodal prompt engineering using only the coding LLM with textual issue descriptions. \textbf{V2 (+Vision)}: Adds visual artifact descriptions in natural language. \textbf{V3 (+SVR)}: Incorporates our SVR model to transform visual artifacts into semantic scene graphs. \textbf{V4 (+Sub-artifact feedback)}: The final SVRepair, including the iterative sub-artifact feedback strategy.

-The results of the ablation study, summarized in Table~\ref{tab:ablation_with_checks}, reveal several key insights into the effectiveness of SVRepair in automated program repair.

-\textbf{Impact of visual information}.
-Comparing V1 and V2 reveals a nuanced relationship between vision information and multimodal APR tasks.
-For CodeVision, the inclusion of visual artifacts provides a massive performance boost, increasing the Pass@1 rate from 60.36\% to 89.02\%.
-This confirms that visual context is indispensable for multimodal APR tasks.

-\textbf{The superiority of SVR.} The transition from V2 to V3 highlights the critical role of our proposed intermediate visual representation.
-By converting heterogeneous visual artifacts into a semantic scene graph, SVRepair bridges the semantic gap between pixels and code.
-This refinement led to an increasing performance, particularly on MMCode, where the Pass@1 rate jumped from 16.33\% to 38.02\%.
-These results demonstrate that SVR effectively provides the downstream coding LLM with the normalized, code-relevant context necessary for precise bug localization and patch generation.
+Table~\ref{tab:ablation_with_checks} isolates the contribution of visual input, SVR, and the sub-artifact feedback loop.
+For CodeVision, adding visual information improves Pass@1 from 60.36\% to 89.02\%, confirming that flowchart images carry essential program logic beyond the textual prompt.
+For MMCode, raw image captions alone do not help, but replacing them with SVR-generated SSGs raises Pass@1 from 16.33\% to 38.02\%.
+This contrast supports the central design choice: the downstream coding model benefits more from normalized visual structure than from unstructured natural-language captions.

+The feedback loop mainly affects dense repository-level screenshots.
+On SWE-Bench M, adding feedback increases the resolved rate from 35.01\% to 35.98\% in the SVR-8B + GPT-o3 setting, while the submitted-run metric reaches 36.47\%.
+For successfully resolved SWE-Bench M issues, the average number of repair rounds is 1.8 under a maximum threshold of three rounds, indicating that a non-trivial fraction of repairs require more than a single visual-reasoning pass.
+In a K2-based feedback audit, visual feedback improves the resolved count from 169/517 to 172/517; among 162 feedback-triggered submissions, the feedback-enabled log records 8/162 resolved cases, while the no-feedback log records 0/162.
+The feedback detector records 85.96\% precision (251/292), 74.70\% recall (251/336), and 79.94\% F1 for identifying unresolved cases that should receive another visual feedback round.

-To further evaluate SVR, we assess its performance on Mermaid diagram parsing.
-We measure (1) Rendering Accuracy to verify syntactic validity and (2) SSIM to evaluate structural fidelity by comparing rendered predictions against ground-truth diagrams.
-To evaluate SVR, we constructed a benchmark of 1,300 code-control flow graph pairs from high-starred GitHub repositories (Section~\ref{sec:svr}).
-SVR generates semantic scene graphs from these images, which are then rendered into Mermaid figures.
+To further evaluate SVR itself, we assess Mermaid diagram parsing.
+We measure Rendering Accuracy to verify syntactic validity and SSIM to evaluate structural fidelity by comparing rendered predictions against ground-truth diagrams.
+The test set contains approximately 1,300 code-control-flow graph pairs from high-starred GitHub repositories.